 Bringing Alex home from the hospital; all of our Christmases; our Febgiving feast; writing my thesis.

 Art seems like a really important part of your life.
-What are some of your favorite pieces?
+What are your favorite pieces?

 I once met a furniture dealer in her seventies, who had a HUGE and gorgeous collection of paintings in her office—literally four or five deep, just leaned up against the walls, not even hung.
 When I asked her about them, she laughed and said she didn’t know anything about art, but she bought the pieces that she just had to give a home.
 I feel the same way about the art in my house.
 Most of it is vintage; about half of it comes from eBay.